 Statement of Financial Accounting Standards ("SFAS") No. 107, Disclosures about Fair Value of Financial Instruments, requires disclosures of fair value information about financial instruments, whether or not recognized in the balance sheet, for which it is practicable to estimate that value.
-Due to their short-term nature, the carrying amounts reported in the financial statements approximate the fair value for cash and cash equivalents, accounts receivable, accounts payable, and accrued expenses.
-As of December 31, 2005 and June 30, 2006, the Company believes the carrying amount of its equipment loan approximates its fair value since the interest rate of the equipment loan approximates a market rate.
+Due to their short-term nature, the carrying amounts reported in the financial statements approximate the fair value for cash and cash equivalents, accounts receivable, accounts payable and accrued expenses.
+The Company believes the carrying amount of its equipment loan approximates its fair value as of December 31, 2005 and September 30, 2006, since the interest rate of the equipment loan approximates a market rate.
 The fair value of the Company's convertible preferred stock was not practicable to determine, as no quoted market price existed for the convertible preferred stock as of December 31, 2005.
-On June 20, 2006, the Company's convertible preferred stock converted into common stock of the Company upon consummation of the IPO.
+On June 20, 2006, the Company's convertible preferred stock of the Company upon consummation of the IPO.